Alex Finney (footballer, born 1996)

-Alex Connor Finney (born 6 June 1996) is an English footballer who plays as a centre-back for Ebbsfleet United.
-He previously played for Bolton Wanderers, Queens Park Rangers, Maidstone United and Aldershot Town.
+Alex Connor Finney (born 6 June 1996) is an English footballer who most recently played as a centre-back for Eastbourne Borough.
+He previously played for Bolton Wanderers, Queens Park Rangers, Maidstone United, Aldershot Town and Ebbsfleet United.

 Career

 Bolton Wanderers

 Finney began his career with Bolton Wanderers.
 He started in the youth ranks at Leyton Orient before joining Bolton in 2014.
 He made his debut for the club on 19 September 2015 when he came on as a late substitute for Stephen Dobbie in Bolton's 4–1 defeat to Huddersfield Town.
 He left the club by mutual consent on 12 August 2016, three days after appearing in a League Cup defeat at Blackpool.

 Queens Park Rangers

 After being without a club for 3 months Finney signed for Queens Park Rangers on 18 November 2016.

 He left the club at the end of the 2017/18 season, failing to make a senior appearance.